 Social media now are very important communication resources between people around the world, which in this 21 century have great influence in our everyday lives.
 Social media are providing open access to information and connections between different actors in any country.
-Social media present great opportunities to enhance the role of civil society in democracy process.
+Social media present great opportunities to enhance the role of civil society in democratic process.

-In some countries the government takes actions against the people cutting the Internet service, and it impacts on other countries, showing the role of social media handled by civil society in their purpose of changing the world.
+In some countries, the government takes actions against the people cutting the Internet service, and it impacts on other countries, showing the role of social media handled by civil society in their purpose of changing the world.

-The social control of governmental actions has improved with the activities of civil society and their forms of communication, interaction and collective action.
+The social control of governmental actions has improved with the activities of civil society and their forms of communication, interaction, and collective action.
 Individuals and civil society gives legitimacy to the government and armed with their devices like social media, could pressure for reforms which can satisfy the needs of individuals and the country at all.

-The spirit of the social media contribution to the civil society is in consonance with the Declaration of Principles of the World Summit on the Information Society, meeting in Geneva ten years ago.
+The spirit of the social media contribution to civil society is in consonance with the Declaration of Principles of the World Summit on the Information Society, meeting in Geneva ten years ago.